 What happens when you experience Partner Role Strain?

+You may be overwhelmed by daily tasks.
 You may be dissatisfied with your ability to perform caregiving tasks, routine tasks, or your relationship with your partner.

 What causes Partner Role Strain?